 What you may notice about the first and second images is that they are both made up of not just one, but multiple extrusions.

 The designers created systems of multiple, interlocking shapes.
-You can see this by clicking the images to zoom in and then noting the color difference between the profiles.
+The black profile in the middle is actually a polyamide thermal break, used for insulation, and the grey profiles are aluminum.
+You can see the details by clicking the images to zoom in and then noting the color difference between the profiles.

 Perhaps now the basics of aluminum extrusion are clear, so let’s dive deeper into the details of the process.

 The Aluminum Extrusion Process in 10 Steps (Video Clips)

 We’ve divided the extrusion process into ten steps.
 Let’s take a look at what they are.

 Step #1: The Extrusion Die is Prepared and Moved to the Extrusion Press

 Before extrusion, the die must be preheated to between 450-500 degrees celsius to help maximize its life and ensure even metal flow.

 Once the die has been preheated, it can be loaded into the extrusion press.